zhempstead/llm-sparsification-zhempstead/report.md

 ## 3

+The relevant file for this portion is 'src/param_stats.py'.

 Fraction of parameters overall whose absolute values are greater than 0.1 and 1 respectively:
 - GPT2: 1.842e-2, 2.400e-6
 - RoBERTa: 9.441e-2, 6.754e-8